Paul Ullucci

 Providence

-Ullucci continues to work with patients at SouthCoast Hospital Group’s Brain and Spine Center in Dartmouth, Mass.
-Prior to entering academia full-time, he served as the president of Ullucci Sports Medicine & Physical Therapy, where he provided physical therapy and sports medicine services.
-In this capacity, he treated numerous professional and Olympic athletes, as well as individuals from Rhode Island and Massachusetts.
+Prior to entering academia full time Paul was the President of Ullucci Sports Medicine & Physical Therapy where he provided physical therapy and sports medicine services.
+He as has treated numerous professional and Olympic athletes as well as individuals from throughout United States.

 Education